 Calcium concentrations in the blood and fluid that surround cells are tightly controlled in order to preserve normal physiological function.
-A slight drop in blood calcium levels (e.g., in the case of inadequate calcium intake) is sensed by the parathyroid glands, resulting in their increased secretion of parathyroid hormone (PTH).
-Elevations in PTH rapidly decrease urinary excretion of calcium but increase urinary excretion of phosphorus and stimulate bone resorption, resulting in the release of bone mineral (calcium and phosphate)—actions that restore serum calcium concentrations.
-Although the action is not immediate, PTH also stimulates conversion of vitamin D to its active form (1,25-dihydroxyvitamin D; calcitriol) in the kidneys.
-Increased circulating 1,25-dihydroxyvitamin D in turn stimulates increased intestinal absorption of both calcium and phosphorus.
-Like PTH, 1,25-dihydroxyvitamin D stimulates the release of calcium from bone by activating osteoclasts (bone resorbing cells) and limits the urinary excretion of calcium by increasing its reabsorption in the kidneys.
+A slight drop in blood calcium concentration (e.g., in the case of inadequate calcium intake) is sensed by the parathyroid glands, resulting in their increased secretion of parathyroid hormone (PTH).
+In the kidneys, PTH stimulates the conversion of vitamin D into its active form (1,25-dihydroxyvitamin D; calcitriol), which rapidly decreases urinary excretion of calcium but increases urinary excretion of phosphorus.
+Elevations in PTH also stimulates bone resorption, resulting in the release of bone mineral (calcium and phosphate) — actions that also contribute to restoring serum calcium concentrations.
+Increased circulating 1,25-dihydroxyvitamin D also triggers intestinal absorption of both calcium and phosphorus.
+Like PTH, 1,25-dihydroxyvitamin D stimulates the release of calcium from bone by activating osteoclasts (bone-resorbing cells).
 When blood calcium rises to normal levels, the parathyroid glands stop secreting PTH.
+A slight increase in blood calcium concentration stimulates the production and secretion of the peptide hormone, calcitonin, by the thyroid gland.
+Calcitonin inhibits PTH secretion, decreases both bone resorption and intestinal calcium absorption, and increases urinary calcium excretion (Figure 1).
 Finally, acute changes in blood calcium concentrations do not seem to elicit the secretion of the phosphaturic hormone fibroblast growth factor 23 (FGF-23), which is produced by bone-forming cells (osteoblasts/osteocytes) in response to increases in phosphorus intake (see the article on Phosphorus) (2).
 While this complex system allows for rapid and tight control of blood calcium concentrations, it does so at the expense of the skeleton (1).

 Calcium plays a role in mediating the constriction and relaxation of blood vessels (vasoconstriction and vasodilation), nerve impulse transmission, muscle contraction, and the secretion of hormones like insulin (1).
 Excitable cells, such as skeletal muscle and nerve cells, contain voltage-dependent calcium channels in their cell membranes that allow for rapid changes in calcium concentrations.
 For example, when a nerve impulse stimulates a muscle fiber to contract, calcium channels in the cell membrane open to allow calcium ions into the muscle cell.
 Within the cell, these calcium ions bind to activator proteins, which help release a flood of calcium ions from storage vesicles of the endoplasmic reticulum (ER) inside the cell.
 The binding of calcium to the protein troponin-c initiates a series of steps that lead to muscle contraction.
 The binding of calcium to the protein calmodulin activates enzymes that break down muscle glycogen to provide energy for muscle contraction.
 Upon completion of the action, calcium is pumped outside the cell or into the ER until the next activation (reviewed in 3).